qeeg/cpp-io/README.md

 * Do not do any text processing or hold any text-related data inside stream classes, even as template parameters.
 * Provide intuitive customization points.
 * Support different endiannesses and floating point formats.
+* Design stream classes to efficiently map to OS API in case of file IO.

 ## Future work